aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Backward compatibility/Backwardcomp_orderedconst.rst

 This option is used to determine the order in which generated constraints are presented.
-When this options is switched On after generation the constraints are reordered in order to reflect the specification in the Constraints attribute of the Mathematical Program.
-When this attribute is empty, the order in AllConstraints is used.
-When this option is switched Off the constraints will be presented in the order of generation.
+When this option is switched on, the constraints are reordered after generation in order to reflect the specification in the ``Constraints`` attribute of the Mathematical Program.
+When this attribute is empty, the order in :aimms:set:`AllConstraints` is used.
+When this option is switched off, the constraints will be presented in the order of generation.
 Possible values are:

     *	On
     *	Off

 **Note**

-*	This option setting does not work with the MINOS solver.
+*	This option setting does not work with the :ref:`SolverMINOS` solver.